maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 The theory of god or the origin of everything is not completely known.
 It's an abstract concept at this moment.
 It is impossible to explain an abstract concept to another person without using an analogy.
 So, I picked up an analogy. - The Video Games and Artificial Intelligence.
 Please relate the analogy with the world that we live in.

 God is a video games developer, AI scientist and specialized in robotics.
 He creates a video game called "Life".
 He sets up voice commands to control the state of the game (creation, alteration, destruction etc).
 He also sets up multiple channels like intuition, signs, dreams, ESP etc through which he can interact with the characters in the game.
 Now, he has to create an environment for the characters to interact.
 He needs to design all the galaxies, stars, planets and everything that we see now.
 Its a tough task.
 It would be time consuming and tiring.
-So, he comes up with a brilliant idea - **Randonmess**.
+So, he comes up with a brilliant idea - **Randomness**.

 Yes.
 Instead of creating everything, he creates the "God Particle" and sets multiple characteristics for it.
 This is smallest, indivisible unit of energy.
 He created a lot of them and sets up "The Bing Bang".
-He defines clearly the degree and the boundary of randonmess that these god particles can take.
-The god particles randomly react, fuse with each other to create an ashtonishingly beautiful collection of atoms, molecules, gas, dust, galaxies, stars, planets etc. They continue to react even now, which creates a lifecycle even for the universe.
+He defines clearly the degree and the boundary of randomness that these god particles can take.
+The god particles randomly react, fuse with each other to create an astonishingly beautiful collection of atoms, molecules, gas, dust, galaxies, stars, planets etc. They continue to react even now, which creates a life-cycle even for the universe.

 Brilliant.
 Isn't it?.